maggick/maggick.github.io/content/pages/about.md

 ### public key

-If you need some privacy, please this GPG public key:
+If you need some privacy, please use my GPG public key:

     :::text
     -----BEGIN PGP PUBLIC KEY BLOCK-----